 As a result of review of effectiveness as detailed above we are satisfied that the Council's arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
 A satisfactory level of Assurance has been achieved following the conclusion of the Review.
-The areas already addressed from the previous year and those to be specifically addressed for 2017/18 with new actions planned are outlined above.
+The areas already addressed from the previous year and those to be specifically addressed for 2017/18 with new actions planned are outlines above.

-In the context of further reductions in government funding, the Council will continue to prioritise and endeavour to maintain strong governance arrangements, focusing on the purpose of the Council and on outcomes for the community.
+Assurance has been achieved following the conclusion of the Review.
+The areas already addressed from the previous year and those to be specifically addressed for 2017/18 with new actions planned are outlines above In the context of further reductions in government funding, the Council will continue to prioritise and endeavour to maintain strong governance arrangements, focusing on the purpose of the Council and on outcomes for the community.
 It will do this by engaging with residents and stakeholders, and through demonstrating the values of good governance through upholding high standards of conduct and behaviour.
 Further to this, proactive risk management arrangements have been enhanced to support the delivery of the council's key objectives.

-Signed:

-Leader of the Council, Councillor Stephen Cowan
+Signed: Leader of the Council, Councillor Stephen Cowan Signed: Chief Executive, Kim Dero Date: On behalf of the London Borough of Hammersmith and Fulham

-Signed:

-Chief Executive, Kim Dero